Tennessee official: Don’t send forms yet for expanded voting

 Those seeking to vote by mail for other valid reasons, including all voters 60 or older, can still be sent applications, Goins wrote.

-Davidson County Chancellor Ellen Hobbs Lyle’s ruling late Thursday instructs that anyone who “determines it is impossible or unreasonable to vote in-person at a polling place due to the COVID-19 situation” is eligible to check a box on the absentee ballot about “being hospitalized, ill or physically disabled.”
+Davidson County Chancellor Ellen Hobbs Lyle’s ruling late Thursday instructs that anyone who “determines it is impossible or unreasonable to vote in-person at a polling place due to the COVID-19 situation” is eligible to check a box on the absentee ballot application about “being hospitalized, ill or physically disabled.”

 Officials began accepting applications to vote by mail last month for the upcoming Aug.
 6 primary election in Tennessee.